CodeYourFuture/syllabus/docs/guides/marking-guide.md

 ---
 id: marking-guide
 title: Marking Guide
-sidebar_label: Marking Guide
+sidebar_label: Reviewing Guide
 ---

-This Rubric should be used to guide your assessment of Trainees Coursework at CodeYourFuture
+This Rubric should be used to guide your assessment of coursework at CodeYourFuture.
+You can use it to assess your own work and other people's work.

-## How To Mark Coursework
+## How To Evaluate Coursework

-Details on **how** to mark coursework can be found on the documentation website
+Details on how we give feedback in code review are on the docs site:

 [Coursework Feedback Docs](https://docs.codeyourfuture.io/teams/education/homework-feedback)